polifonia-project/Polifonia-Corpus/README.md

 # Polifonia Textual Corpus

-> :warning: **Only the English part of the annotations can be downloaded at this stage**

 This repository contains the script to access, parse, annotate and interrogate the data and metadata of the Polifonia Textual Corpus.

 The high level structure of the repository is the following: